 Individually and collectively, Australians are influenced by a diversity of factors including the fundamentals of cultural background, age, education, wealth and associated prospects, the cost of living, the cost of operating a business and the quality of the environment.
 To date, Australia has demonstrated a capacity to maintain overall high standards of living, lifestyle and longevity despite global competitive pressures and uncertainties.

 However, voters are becoming progressively more sensitive to the shortcomings of Government and bureaucracies as they are also becoming aware of apparent breaches of corporate governance, such as those emerging in some of our financial institutions.

 Voters vote, and do so often to express a sentiment of dissatisfaction not only at local, State and Federal levels, but increasingly as corporate shareholders, as participants in change through social media, and even at the level of consumers through the products they choose to either support or boycott.

-This unprecedented wave of social engagement and its impact on all models of governance should be channelled to contribute positively to our national political and corporate resilience and social sustainability.
+This unprecedented wave of social engagement and its impact on all models of governance should be channeled to contribute positively to our national political and corporate resilience and social sustainability.

 In such a setting, over time, cost of living in relative terms should diminish, the quality of life should improve for all Australians, and adherence to the highest standards of governance should provide a clear path forward for our nation.